 specifically to the capabilities of Athlon XP and Athlon MP processors,

-still extremely popular processors for currently used systems.
-Later
+still extremely popular processors for systems used at the time that

 on, a portable version was also created to allow people to take Pale

-Moon with them on USB stick, removable drives, or to simply have a
+Moon with them on USB stick or removable drives.

-have been made with the transition from 3.5 to 3.6 versions, and later
+had been made with the transition from 3.5 to 3.6 versions and later

 on to separate Pale Moon installations from Firefox ones.
 Always